 What services are available?

-Counseling Services provides counseling and psychological services to U of M students.
+Counseling Services provides distance-counseling and psychological services to U of M students.
 We offer individual and group counseling, crisis intervention, ADHD assessments and substance abuse services.

 The Counseling Services staff includes psychologists and master’s-level counselors who have a broad range of interests, backgrounds, and perspectives, though all staff function primarily as generalists.
 As part of our role as a training facility at the University of Montana, we also have master’s and doctoral interns who work under the supervision of licensed staff.